Tips for Shopping Smartly and Safely This Back-to-School Season

 Many retailers offer promotions on popular back-to-school items but compare prices to be sure you're getting a good deal.
 Ask if the retailer offers a price matching policy if you find a product you've purchased offered or advertised for less at another store.
 This can save you time and money if it keeps you from driving around in search of the lowest price.

 Buying from reputable, well-established retailers improves the odds that you'll be able to return or exchange a purchase if needed.
-To check out a company's track record, call the North Carolina Attorney General's Consumer Protection Division or contact your local Better Business Bureau.
+To check out a company's track record, call the North Carolina Attorney General's Office or contact your local Better Business Bureau.

 If you shop online, stick to well-established companies with secure websites (look for a lock icon on the site and a web address that starts with "https").
 Get the company's street address and telephone number and verify them before you place an order.